buehler/mse-master-thesis/sections/04_implementation.md

     });
 ```

+The code above shows the configuration of the C\# API application.
+It enables the API to verify an incoming access token by using the introspection endpoint of the OIDC provider.
+The introspection endpoint is defined in **RFC7662** [@RFC7662].

 To complement the OIDC API, an **oidc_app** provides the means to access an OIDC (OAuth) protected API via an application.
 This [Next.js](https://nextjs.org/) application authenticates users against the OIDC provider and then renders a simple page.
 Since this is a hosted application, the `HTTP_PROXY` is respected.
+The app calls the API and attaches the access token in the `HTTP Authroization` header.
+The API validates the token and returns the requested data or denies the request.

 The final demo application is the **oidc_provider**.
 It is based on a Node.js package that provides OIDC server capabilities.
 This identity provider allows any user with any password and thus is not suitable for production environments.
 The provider supports OAuth 2.0 Token Exchange (**RFC8693**) to enable the proxy applications to fetch an access token for a specific user [@RFC8693].